Portuguese Water Dog Shedding

 Reducing Shed Hair

-Among medium breeds in the working group, the Portuguese Water Dog stands out for its particular blend of physical characteristics and behavioral tendencies.
+The Portuguese Water Dog's care profile reflects its breeding history: size, coat type, energy level, and health predispositions all interact.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 - Feed a high-quality diet formulated for medium breed dogs (800–1,200 calories/day)